- For the 10 years I was overweight I drank skim milk

 My aim is to purchase better dairy every other time I buy milk and build from there.
 It’s better to make a small change today than wait for the perfect day to make the perfect change.

 I believe more people would buy better milk if there was more education.
 Then a higher standard of milk would be more accessible (and cows would live better lives).
 If you know anyone who may be interested in switching from skim milk to whole milk or anyone who cares about animal welfare, please forward a link to this post.
 Or post a link on Facebook.

 Don’t feel overwhelmed!
 Just switching from skim milk to 1% milk, with the aim of gradually working up to 3.25% milk, is a healthy plan for lasting change.

 When I stopped drinking skim milk 18 years ago, I didn’t understand why higher-fat milk was the healthiest choice or even that whole milk helps you lose weight.
 I just switched to 2% because someone I trusted told me it was a healthy choice.

 When I started drinking 2% milk I initially missed drinking skim; I loved the watery texture.
-Or perhaps it’s more accurate to say, after 10 years of drinking skim milk I was used to the watery texture.
+Or perhaps it’s more accurate to say, after 10 years of drinking skim milk I was used to the watery texture because I was afraid to eat fat.
 Now I know it takes time to adapt to change.
 But understanding why whole milk helps you lose weight makes it easier to make the switch.

 Having a strategy for change also helps you turn unhealthy habits into healthy habits.
-Sign up to receive the best strategy I learned.
+Sign up (below) to receive one of the best strategies I learned.

 Heard this song in the documentary It’s Not Dark Yet about Simon Fitzmaurice who was diagnosed with ALS.
-It is the most moving documentary I’ve ever seen and a beautiful story about the power of love.
+It’s the most moving documentary I’ve ever seen and a beautiful story about the power of love.